How PDCA Cycle Can Improve Process Efficiency

 • Act - If the solution was helpful, implement it company-wide.

-PDCA, as a framework, can be extremely helpful if combined with just about any process improvement methodology.
+pdca deming cycle PDCA, as a framework, can be extremely helpful if combined with just about any process improvement methodology.
+There are 2 common use-cases for PDCA:

-Problem-Solving – Whenever something breaks down or isn’t functioning as it should be.
+Problem-Solving - Whenever something breaks down or is not functioning as it should be.

 PDCA can be used as an analysis tool for uncovering the issue and coming up with a solution.

-Process Improvement – The fact that something is “working” doesn’t mean it’s functioning the best it could be.
+Process Improvement - The fact that something is “working” does not mean it is functioning the best it could be.
 You can use PDCA as a means of finding potential improvements to existing processes.

-The 4 Phases of PDCA Cycle
+The 4 phases of PDCA cycle

 Plan

-If there’s an explicit problem you’re trying to solve, you could use something like the 5 Whys analysis to find it.
+Before you can make any change to the process, you need to pinpoint the exact issues you will be addressing.
+If there is an explicit problem you are trying to solve, you could use something like the 5 Whys analysis to find it.
 The gist of the methodology is, you keep asking “why” until you uncover the root cause of any problem.
+So for example…

 1. Why are the sales down?